cloudant/CDTDatastore/doc/index-query.md

 ```

 As in the example above, this can be combined with the key `kCDTQueryOptionAscending` or
-`kCDTQueryOptionDescending` and the value `true` to sort ascending or descending.
+`kCDTQueryOptionDescending` and the value `@YES` to sort ascending or descending.
 If neither option
 is used, then the default is ascending.

 The value passed as `kCDTQueryOptionSortBy` must be an index rather than a field in the returned